 - international crisis management,

-The Common Security and Defence Policy – CSDP (formerly known as the European Security and Defence Policy) is a part of the broader EU Common Foreign and Security Policy.
+The Common Security and Defence Policy – CSDP is a part of the broader EU Common Foreign and Security Policy.
 The role of the EU in solving global security problems has increased over the past years both in terms of quality and quantity through the use of its civilian and military capabilities in the management of conflicts and crises beyond the EU borders.
-Latvia supports a functional CSDP, which is capable of securing the EU civil and military potential, suitable for the projection of the EU values and interests beyond its borders, thereby assuming responsibility for ensuring peace and stability on a regional and international level.
+A Global Strategy for the European Union’s Foreign and Security Policy has to be particularly emphasized, as it sets out the core principles and ambitions for the EU’s security and defence policy.
+As EU member state, Latvia supports a functional CSDP and sees these European efforts as contributing to greater burden sharing in transatlantic security as well.
+Yet, NATO and US presence in Europe remain the key elements of the European defence.

 Participation in International missions and operations